Colonoscopy NYC | Colonoscopy Doctor Gastroenterologist NYC

 You lie on your side or your back while the doctor slowly inserts the colonoscope into your rectum and advances it along your large intestine to examine its lining.
 While video from the device displays on a monitor in real time, Dr. Khodadadian controls its movements — where he wants it to go, where he wants to look — by using the controls on the handle.
 Dr. Khodadadian examines the lining of your colon again as he withdraws the device.

-The procedure usually takes 45 minutes or less and is performed at our endoscopy center located in Midtown in new york city (nyc).
+The procedure usually takes 45 minutes or less and is performed at our JCAHO certified office based surgery unit located in Midtown in new york city (nyc).
 Due to the preparation and recovery time, however, plan on spending two to three hours at the office.
 If you’ve been sedated, you will need someone responsible to drive you home after the procedure.

 If Dr. Khodadadian finds an area that he wants to study further, he can pass instruments through the colonoscope to retrieve a biopsy — a small tissue sample — to have analyzed.
 Biopsies can help identify many conditions; the doctor may take one even if he doesn’t suspect cancer.